 - Inpatient care: If you are admitted to a network hospital, network providers will preauthorize your hospital admission.
 If you are admitted to a non-network hospital, the hospital admission must be preauthorized within 48 hours by calling 1-800-222-9205.
-If the non-network hospital admission is not preauthorized, there is a \$250 penalty.
-Note: If you are treated by a non-network provider in a network hospital during the first 48 hours of your emergency, benefits will be paid at the in network level based on <a href="mailto:reasonable.and.network.networ - Outpatient care: Network level of benefits are available for treatment following an accident or medical emergency (even in a non-network emergency room facility).
+If the non-network hospital admission is not preauthorized, there is a \$250 penalty. <a href="https://hospital.com/hospi - Outpatient care: Network level of benefits are available for treatment following an accident or medical emergency (even in a non-network emergency room facility).